AqwamCreates/ChaWatcher/GENERAL_LICENSE.md

 6.1 This Agreement shall be governed by and construed in accordance with the laws of a jurisdiction selected at the sole discretion of the Licensor.
 In the absence of a choice by the Licensor, the laws of Malaysia shall apply.

-By using and possessing the Library, Licensee acknowledges and accepts the terms and conditions of this Agreement, including the use of both open-source and proprietary licenses for different components and the restrictions on derivative works regarding commercial agreements with Roblox and the prohibition on free distribution.
+By using and possessing the Library, Licensee acknowledges and accepts the terms and conditions of this Agreement, including the use of both open-source and proprietary licenses for different components and the restrictions on derivative works regarding commercial agreements with Roblox and the prohibition on distribution.